Contribute to sustainable water management

 The two-year Master’s programme in Water Science and Management will give you an in-depth understanding of modern water management techniques and water policies from a sustainable development perspective.
 You will gain an understanding of water’s role with regard to humanity and nature as well as the societal impact of interventions in the water cycle.

 Trends such as sustainable development, stakeholder participation, and economic accountability increasingly complicate the tasks of water managers.
 This has given rise to a need for water managers with a broad societal focus on water management issues, operating next to and in cooperation with more traditional and technical water managers.
 The Water Science and Management programme therefore integrates knowledge from natural and social sciences as a response to emerging needs in the field.

 A natural sciences background, the ability to work well as part of a team, and a passion for water management will help you succeed in this programme.
 The Water Science and Management programme is an excellent choice for you if you are interested in both the scientific analysis of the water system, and the application of water science in integrated and complex societal problems that occur in contemporary water management.

 What will you learn?

 Through scientific knowledge and real-life cases, you will learn about topics such as hydrological processes, climate change, water footprinting, cost reduction, health aspects, and water safety.
-You will also explore technical developments such as membrane technology, water/energy combinations, and water cycle management.
-Separate courses will introduce you to different perspectives on sustainable development and to sustainability modelling and indicators.
+You will also learn about technical developments such as membrane technology, water/energy combinations, and water cycle management.
+The majority of courses have a water focus, but there are also courses focussed on the sustainable development context in which modern watermanagers operate.
+A Research design course is provided as a necessary basis for performing the Master’s Thesis, as well as for executing academic water challenges on the job market.
 The programme combines academic knowledge of natural sciences and technical water management options with process and project skills, culminating in an optional research internship at a water management organisation.